ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

  * [ImageMagick](https://www.imagemagick.org/script/index.php) - An open-source suite for displaying, converting, and editing images, supporting over 200 file formats.
  * See [American Fuzzy Lop](https://lcamtuf.coredump.cx/afl/) main page for a comprehensive list of tools it has found bugs on.
 Newer versions of software can spawn new bugs, but the most common tools are usually tested the most so they might not be the best to start with.

-You should at minimum to provide the following information in the documentation:
+You should at minimum provide the following information in the documentation:

 * Which fuzzer was used
 * A brief explanation of the target software and why you chose it